 Make Ahead and Freezing Instructions:

-To Freeze: Allow baked casserole to cool completely, then freeze for up to 3 months.
-Thaw overnight in the refrigerator, then cover with foil and rewarm in the oven.
+To Freeze: Let the baked biscuits gravy casserole cool then apply lid or wrap in plastic wrap and a double layer of aluminum foil and freeze for up to 3 months.
+Thaw overnight in the refrigerator then remove plastic wrap and rewarm in the oven, covered with a sheet of aluminum foil.

 Recipe